Sakinayousufi/RoleCheck2/README.md

 # Download and install this project
-it is based on zizaco package .
+It is based on zizaco package .